jbrt/aws-lambda-ec2-stop-start/README.md

 This solution use two lambda functions (one for starting, one for stopping).
 **These functions will targeting the instances based on the tags applied on them.**

+There is two ways to gives to Lambda functions the tags to seek.

+### Targeting instances with Lambda environment variables

 You can tell to the functions which tags to use by specifying it in the environment variables of each function.